montimaj/PROJECT_QR/README.md

 Generate QR code from various files and verify the authenticity of the file using digital signature.

+AuthenticQR is the source for the android app

+The bin folder inside Authentic QR should not be modified

 The digital signatute scheme has been implemented using:

 -> Encryption Algorithm: RSA